danielcbit/apcctrl/doc/manual/manual.rst

-If all goes well, your system should be shutdown before the batteries are completely exhausted and the UPS should be powered off by apcupsd.
+If all goes well, your system should be shutdown before the batteries are completely exhausted and the UPS should be powered off by apcctrl.
 Please be aware that if you do the full power down, you must ensure that your UPS is totally powered off.
 Otherwise, it may have been given the command to power off, but due to a long grace period it is still waiting.
 If you were to reboot your